jagjeetdhaliwal/photo_gallery/README.md

 Available at http://www.hipstermidtown.com/

-The client is still running in Sandbox Mode.
-For Instagram Sandbox invitation, please drop an email to jagjeetdhaliwal[AT]gmail[DOT]com.
+The client is still running in Sandbox Mode and therefore only allows to fetch a maximum of 20 photos at the moment.
+To be able to login, please drop an email to jagjeetdhaliwal[AT]gmail[DOT]com to get a Sandbox invitation for the client.

 A couple screenshots.